 Lestoil is powerful.
 It’s so strong, used full strength it can dissolve the finish on water-based- and oil-based-painted surfaces, laminate, and wood floors.
 Therefore, DO NOT use full-strength on these types of surfaces.
 Even if you intend to use it in a weak dilution, always test in an inconspicuous place first before you use Lestoil on any painted and wood surfaces.

 Lestoil is smelly.
 Did I already say that?
 I need to say it again.
-Seriously, this stuff is strong smelling which means you want to apply it judiciously.
+Seriously, this stuff is strong smelling, which means you want to apply it judiciously.
 I pour my Lestoil into a 32-oz. spray bottle which allows me to apply it strategically.
-Whenever possible, I use Lestoil outdoors.

 Lestoil is not a well-known product and can be difficult to find.
+However, it is readily available if you know where to look.
 Lowe’s and Home Depot purport to carry it but I have yet to find a store in my area that has even one bottle for sale.
 But don’t take my word for it.
-Check Walmart, Lowe’s, ACE, and Home Depot where you live.
-Then rest assured that you can get Lestoil online as I do, where it remains readily available.

 I’m quickly developing a love affair with Lestoil.
 It’s that amazing.